andrey-maslov/trip-organizer-next/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

 ## Dependencies update
-Hard update all deps ``yarn upgrade``
-!!!
-Eslint 9 and later is incompatible yet.
-Need to check everytime.
-To avoid upgrading Eslint - ``yarn upgrade eslint@8.57.0``

-## Update dependencies
     !!! be careful with eslint and dependent packages
 - install **npm-check-updates** globally ``npm install -g npm-check-updates``
 - check updates ``ncu`` or with grouping ``ncu --format group``